Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Teacher training programme

-The major Teaching prepares students to become a teacher in Biology at secondary schools and Higher Vocational Education (Dutch: HBO), and is open for students from all tracks of the master's programma Biological Sciences.
+The major Teaching prepares students to become a teacher in Biology at secondary schools and Higher Vocational Education (Dutch: HBO), and is open for students from all tracks of the master's programme Biological Sciences.
 This major is offered by the Interfacultaire Lerarenopleidingen (ILO).

-Student - Biological Sciences Ecology & Evolution
+Graduate- Biological Sciences Ecology & Evolution

 Testimonial - Lotte de Jeu